DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - Many WAPs support OpenVPN, which is a native VPN option for using a home or business WAP as a VPN gateway.
     - ⚒️**Internet Protocol Security (IPsec)** is a standard of IP security extensions used as an add-on for IPv4 and integrated into IPv6.
         - IPsec is sometimes paired with L2TP as L2TP/IPsec.
-        - IPsec isn’t a single protocol but rather a collection of protocols, including AH, ESP, HMAC, IPComp, and IKE.
+        - IPsec isn’t a single protocol but rather a 📝collection of protocols, including AH, ESP, HMAC, IPComp, and IKE.
             - 🐍Authentication Header (AH) provides assurances of message integrity and nonrepudiation.
 AH also provides the primary authentication function for IPsec, implements session access control, and prevents replay attacks.
 The Authentication Header provides authentication, integrity, and nonrepudiation for IPsec connections.
             - 🐍Encapsulating Security Payload (ESP) provides confidentiality and integrity of payload contents, hence confidentiality.
 It provides encryption, offers limited authentication, and prevents replay attacks.
 Modern IPsec ESP typically uses advanced encryption standard (AES) encryption.
 The limited authentication allows ESP to either establish its own links without using AH and perform periodic mid-session reauthentication to detect and respond to session hijacking.
 ESP can operate in either transport mode or tunnel mode.
             - 🐍Hash-based Message Authentication Code (HMAC) is the primary hashing or integrity mechanism used by IPsec.